 Improve the finish on the walls

 In most instances, a lot of attention hasn’t been paid to the walls of a garage, and if you want the space to be truly usable and livable, you’ll need to concentrate on adding a more professional finish to them.

 Some garage conversions can work perfectly well with the original door in place, but to make the space more usable and keep it at a pleasant, ambient temperature, you should consider insulating the door.
 If replacing the door with a wall, make sure the wall is insulated.

 Cover or disguise any non-aesthetically appealing areas

 If you’re going to add a furnace, water heater or storage area for example, and want these areas to be hidden from view, you can ask your contractor to add non load bearing walls around them.

-By working with an experienced company who specialize in garage conversions and remodeling, you can ensure that your garage conversion is everything you’d hoped it would be, and that it remains on schedule and within budget, too.
+By working with an experienced company that specializes in garage conversions and remodeling, you can ensure that your garage conversion is everything you’d hoped it would be and that it remains on schedule and within budget, too.